On This Page

 - Choose A Download Site: Any site that you can connect to is fine.
 Some sites are more stable or faster than others.
 Try to pick one that works for you.
 For a nearby site, look in the list of Mirror Sites and find a geographically close one.
 Press the Next button after selecting the download site.

-- Select Packages (important!): The installer will show you a list of packages like those in the following image:
+- Select Packages (important!): The installer will show you a list of packages in a format like the following image:

-You will need to install all the programs listed below.
+You will need to add the packages listed below.
 Do NOT unselect any packages that are already selected by default and do NOT select all the packages and programs.
-Here is a suggested process:
+Here is a suggested process with numbers that match those in the image above:

 - Change the View drop down box to "Category".